Hiring Glossary

 Additionally, some employers allow employees to carry over unused floating holidays into the next year, while others require them to be used within the same calendar year.
 Employers should establish how floating holidays work in their company's labor standards and policies.
 The employee handbook should also clearly outline floating holiday pay eligibility, usage rules, and whether unused floating holidays expire or carry over.

-The Pros and Cons Of Floating Holiday Pay
+The Pros and Cons of Floating Holiday Pay

 While providing floating holiday pay is not legally mandated in most countries, it can benefit a company’s workforce and overall success in several ways: